Traveling This World with Mobility Challenges

 Using Assistive Equipment - Make Sure It Fits

 Having the right equipment can make all the difference in how well you function.
-Have an experienced technician measure your family member to the equipment (as in this case– a wheelchair).
+Have an experienced technician measure your The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family….
+More member to the equipment (as in this case– a wheelchair).

 One size does NOT fit all.
 The chair must fit the body perfectly to prevent skin breakdown and other injuries.
 The body, torso, leg, and arm length must all be accurate.
 If it’s not, harm may occur to your family member’s body due to friction or undue stress.